 Surrey Adult Learning provides inclusive opportunities to promote learning, health and wellbeing.
 We inspire people to achieve their potential.
-With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues, we can meet the needs of learners across Surrey.
+With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues and an extended online programme, we can meet the needs of learners in and around Surrey.

-There are thousands of courses to choose from and there is something to suit everyone, of all ages and abilities.
-Whether you're a beginner, want to improve your skills, gain a long-desired qualification or just fancy trying a new hobby we've got the course for you.
+There are hundreds of courses to choose from and there is something to suit everyone, of all ages and abilities.
+Whether you're a beginner, want to improve your skills, gain a long-desired qualification or just fancy trying a new hobby, we've got the course for you.

-We provide courses in for individuals in all aspects of life, work and leisure.
+We provide courses, workshop and lectures across all aspects of life, work and leisure.

-- Outreach provision working to engage those on low incomes with low skills.
+- Community Outreach working to engage those on low incomes and with low skills

-- Supported Learning meeting the needs of adults with learning disabilities. and the
+- Supported Learning meeting the needs of adults with learning disabilities

-- Passport to Wellbeing offer for adults with low to moderate mental health issues.
+- Passport to Wellbeing supporting adults recovering from mental health issues.

-The Service was reviewed by Ofsted in May 2016, in the form of a short inspection.
-The Ofsted judgement was that the Service remains 'Good', that SAL offers a wide variety of quality educational experiences and that Safeguarding is 'Good'.
+The Service was reviewed by Ofsted in May 2022, in the form of a short inspection.
+The Ofsted judgement was that the Service remains 'Good', that Surrey Adult Learning offers a wide variety of quality educational experiences and that Safeguarding is 'Good'.
 It also noted that Surrey County Council (SCC) has good oversight of the provision and provides appropriate support and challenge to all proposed initiatives.

 We promise to:

-- Work hard to meet your individual needs as a learner.
+- Work hard so that your individual needs are met as a learner.

-- Meet our commitment to equality and promote British values of democracy, rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs.
+- Meet our commitment to equality and promote British values of democracy, by treating everybody fairly and with respect.

 - Make sure you learn in a healthy and safe environment and are made aware of Safeguarding and Prevent.

 - Give you accurate information about the learning opportunities that meet your needs.